bluem-development/bluem-php/README.md

 ```

-Now, based on the response, you can take action:
+Now, based on the response, you can act:

 ```php
 if ($statusResponse->ReceivedResponse()) {